Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: The Sacrifice model
 			// 4: L4D1 model (Only available in Left 4 Dead 2.)
 			"Tank Model"				"0"

+			// The burnt percentage of all Mutant Tanks when they spawn.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// -1.0: OFF
+			// 0.0: Random
+			// 0.01-1.0: Burn percentage
+			"Burnt Skin"				"0.01"

 			// The range of types to check for.
 			// --